MAGALA-RICHARD/apsimNGpy/README.rst

      pip install git+https://github.com/MAGALA-RICHARD/apsimNGpy.git

-if you have apsim installed and the program refuses to load run the following code a the top of your python script before importing any apsimNGpy class
+If you have apsim installed and the program refuses to load run the following code a the top of your python script before importing any apsimNGpy class.
+The classes are  CamelCased.

 Debugging import error due to improper SYSTEM APSIM path configuration